keu/docs/software_versioned_docs/version-0.16/cli-reference.md

 ## astro version

-Displays the running versions of both the Astronomer Software CLI and the Astronomer platform to which you are authenticated.
-If the minor versions of the Astronomer Software CLI and your Astronomer platform don't match, we encourage you to upgrade.
+Displays the running versions of both the Astronomer CLI and the Astronomer platform to which you are authenticated.
+If the minor versions of the Astronomer CLI and your Astronomer platform don't match, we encourage you to upgrade.

 ### Usage